-Users of Rail Tariff Online can save their calculations as a file compatible with Rail-Tariff with all initial data and calculation results.
+Users of R-Tariff Online can save their calculations as a file compatible with R-Tariff with all initial data and calculation results.
 Such files can also be sent to tech support for calculation assistance.

 Exporting as MS Excel and .pdf files